Terry Langford: Murders

+In June 1988, Langford traveled to Ovando, Montana, by bus.
+He hiked north toward a mountainous area, ending up on the property of Ned and Celene Blackwood.
+He watched their movements from a distance for several days before entering the home on July 5, 1988, murdering them and stealing their belongings.

+After the killings he traveled to Jeffersonville, Indiana, where he stayed at a motel.
+The following morning, he pulled a knife on a maid when she entered his room.
+Langford fled, discarding a bag in a nearby wooded area, which contained the stolen guns of the Blackwood's.
+A criminal records check of the guns showed they belonged to the murdered couple.
+Afterwards, he was tracked down and apprehended.

-Terry Langford was convicted of murdering a couple, Ned and Celene Blackwood, in Ovando, Montana, on July 5, 1988.
-He was sentenced to death for this crime on January 26, 1989.
+He was convicted of murdering the couple and was sentenced to death on January 26, 1989.
 While on death row in Montana State Prison, Langford killed a fellow inmate during a riot on September 22, 1991, in which five inmates were killed.
 He was convicted of deliberate homicide and given a life term without parole.
-Langford was acquitted of four other counts of deliberate homcide.
+Langford was acquitted of four other counts of deliberate homicide.

 Execution

 After waiving his appeals, Langford was executed on February 24, 1998, at Montana State Prison.
 He declined to make a final statement.
-At 31 years old, he was the youngest inmate put to death in Montana since the death penalty was reinstated in 1976.
-Langford remains the second of only three people to be executed in Montana since the resumption of the death penalty.
+At 31 years old, he was the youngest inmate put to death in Montana since capital punishment was reinstated in 1976.
+Langford remains the second of only three people to be executed in Montana since the resumption of capital punishment.
 The others were Duncan Peder McKenzie Jr. in 1995 and David Thomas Dawson in 2006.